Designing an e-commerce site

 Roles: UX researcher & designer, visual designer

-I used a human-centred design approach to understand the user goal by researching on the competitors along gathering data from the users directly and synthesising the insights into design through rapid prototyping and testing.
+I used a human-centered design approach to understand the user goal by researching on the issues that other retail competitors facealong with gathering user data on their shopping habits & attitude.
+The research phase allowed me to synthesize those insights into design through rapid prototyping and testing.

 Methods: competitive analysis and user interviews

 In order to understand how other clothing companies developed their websites, I researched three popular brands: Uniqlo, H&M, and Zara.
 Each of the websites had varying approaches to the design of their homepage, category page, and product page.
 Below are some key differences I found.

 I interviewed Mirror’s target audience, men and women between the ages of 18-65 via telephone.
 Over the course of each phone call, I was able to distill a lot from the interviewees.
 In great detail they were able to describe to me when they had a positive shopping experience online and when they had a terrible experience.
 I found out the following:

 Needs: Faster checkout process; clothing across different settings (work, going out, etc)

 Wants: Free shipping and return; more availability for sizes and how they fit

 Pain Points: Hidden fees and shipping charges; items don’t fit as described and can’t determine quality of material.